plausible/website/_posts/2021-05-10-page-experience-update-core-web-vitals-and-how-to-keep-your-site-lightweight.md

 ![Google Analytics core web vitals on my site](/uploads/plausible-google-analytics.png)

-The main score stays on 100 for the desktop test but drops from 100 to 97 for the mobile test.
+My main score stays on 100 for the desktop test but drops from 100 to 97 for the mobile test.
 Pretty much overall the scores for core web vitals are a bit worse with Google Analytics but all still within the "Good" benchmark.

-But you can imagine how quickly the scores turn bad if you have several heavy and unoptimized elements.
+My site is already optimized so a drop from 100 to 97 for using Google Analytics doesn't look too bad.
+For a site that's on the line between "Good" and "Needs improvement", adding Google Analytics could be the final straw that ruins the score.
+These scores can turn bad quickly if you add even one heavy and unoptimized element.

 Interestingly enough, Google PageSpeed Insights flags Google Analytics in the "Avoid long main-thread tasks" recommendation: